 By digging deep at the onset, we learn where there’s alignment of people, process and priorities, and where there’s a lack of alignment.
 Then we design a plan for changes in strategy, structure and behavior that bring alignment into play.
 And, we remain steadfastly involved as your accountability partner to achieve your stated objectives.

 Knowing what you’re saying NO to, or what you’re saying YES to.

 Often when an entrepreneur is presented with an idea or an opportunity for exit, it’s impossible to confidently pull the trigger because you’re not sure what you’re agreeing to, or what you might be leaving on the table.

 When you start down a succession path without the ability to pro/con your choices and see the total financial picture, the process often stalls out.
 You can’t recoup the time or the runway that’s been expended, and you find yourself starting over with less energy than you had the first time around.

 In our model, confidence is driven by knowing what we term, net-pennies-in-your-pocket.
 For any type of potential transition, when the transition or transaction is complete and everyone else has been paid, how much will be left for you and your family?
 And most importantly, is that enough?
 We help you drill down and stress test your number: how much do you need to maintain your lifestyles for the rest of your lives?

-We provide thorough financial modeling in three essential realms: numerical, operational and relational.
-You’ll see the upside and downside of any potential course of action, alongside intended and unintended consequences.
+We provide thorough financial reporting in three essential realms: numerical, operational and relational.
+WealthPoint provides clarity into the risk management of any potential course of action, alongside intended and unintended consequences.

 Our Business Advisory model was built to belie the statistics.